pjoppich/corrupted_data_classification/README.md

-# Bayesian Inference with Neural Networks
-## Reconstruction and Classification of Corrupted Data
+# Classification and Uncertainty Quantification of Corrupted Data using Semi-Supervised Autoencoders
-* Welcome to the Github repository of my master's thesis "Bayesian Inference with Neural Networks: Reconstruction and Classification of Corrupted Data". *
+* Welcome to the Github repository of the paper above, submitted at NeurIPS 2021.

-Code will be uploaded by January 2021.
+* Instructions:
+* 1. Clone Repository
+* 2. Install nifty
+* 3. run main.py